St. Cecelia School is an IB Middle Years Programme (MYP). For further information about IB and its programmes, visit http://www.ibo.org.

 The middle school program is supplemented using the Pearson series: My World History, My Florida Civics, and America- History of our Nation: Beginnings Through 1877.

-Sixth grade students focus studies on ancient regions of the world from China and Africa to Ancient Rome and Greece.
+Sixth grade students focus on ancient regions of the world from China and Africa to Ancient Rome and Greece.
 Students “dig up the past” through archeology and learn how to navigate building map skills.

 Seventh grade students focus on civics, economics and geography, with an emphasis on U.S. political and economic systems, and U.S. geography.
+Students in this grade level expand their studies of economics and culminate the unit with a trip to the Stavros Center where they experience Finance Park.

 Eighth grade classes study exploration to reconstruction, with an emphasis on Colonial America, the American Revolution and the Civil War.
-Students in this grade level continue their studies of economics and culminate the unit with a trip to the Stavros Center where they experience Finance Park.
-The IB Programme culminates in the 8th grade with Community Projects.
-This year long project requires students to plan, construct and implement an outreach activity to benefit the local or global community.
+The IB MYP Programme culminates in the 8th grade with Community Projects.
+This year long project requires students plan, construct, and implement an outreach activity to benefit the local or global community.

 St. Cecelia Interparochial Catholic School (SCS) offers an academically challenging and globally minded interdisciplinary education to children in PreK-3 through 8th grade.

 © Copyright 2015 Saint Cecelia Interparochial Catholic School.
 Website designed and developed by BayshoreSolutions.